A step-by-step guide

 - Fees, deposit and scholarships

-- Visas and Confirmation of Acceptance of Study (CAS)
+- Visas and Confirmation of Acceptance for Studies (CAS)

 You can apply for both undergraduate and postgraduate degrees directly through your agent portal, which is free to use and helps you keep track of your applications.